 Figure 1: - Screen shot of RStrap Explorer tool, using flexdashboard, plotly, and shiny.
-On the left side of the figure, one can see the “Basic Inputs” sidebar, which is fixed across all pages and allows the user to specify the species, NAFO Divisions, season, and survey years of interest.
+On the left side of the figure, are the “Basic Inputs” sidebar, which is fixed across all pages and allows the user to specify the species, NAFO Divisions, season, and survey years of interest.
 The “Biomass Index” sub-tab is illustrated here.
-This sub-tab shows the unconverted time-series of biomass data with 95% confidence intervals (Engle and Campelen) for both cod (Gadus morhua; species code 438) and American Plaice (Hippoglossoides platessoides; species code 889).
+This sub-tab shows the unconverted time-series of biomass data with 95% confidence intervals (Engle and Campelen) for both cod (Gadus morhua) and American Plaice (Hippoglossoides platessoides).
 All trend lines can be toggled off using plotly’s dynamic user interface.
-The user also has the ability to hover over the points to compare estimates and export the figure as a png.
+The user also has the ability to hover over the points to compare estimates and export the figure as a png file.